JamesAlexanderGoodwin/gg-blog-templates/README.md

 My own bolg templates by html,css and jquery

-you can use it for personal purpose not fot any commercial purposes.
+you can use it for personal purpose not for any commercial purposes.

-In any case ,you should not delete it's author's name.
+In any case ,you should not delete its author's name.